-Seek state reimbursement for the financing of the rebuild of a seismically safe San Francisco General Hospital as required under state law.
-San Francisco General Hospital (SFGH) is vital to the City's wellbeing.
-It is the Bay Area's only Level 1 trauma center north of Stanford serving San Francisco and northern San Mateo counties.
+Seek state reimbursement for the financing of seismic upgrade of San Francisco General Hospital required under state law.
+San Francisco General Hospital is vital to the City's well-being.
+It is the Bay Area's only Level 1 trauma center north of Stanford serving San Francisco, Marin and Northern San

+Mateo counties.
 SFGH provides primary and specialty care and is open to anyone who has a major injury in San Francisco, regardless of their financial status.
-Over 1,500 patients are treated each a day and nearly 100,000 individuals per year - from delivering babies to HIV/AIDS care, from surgery to critical care.
-The hospital also provides more than half of the psychiatric, HIV/AIDS and substanceabuse care in San Francisco.
-On November 7, 2008, San Franciscans passed the City's largest bond initiative ever, \$887 million, to support the rebuilding of SFGH by a majority of 84 percent.
-However, the project will consume a large portion of the City's debt capacity.
-State reimbursement to cover debt payments would allow the City to address other high priority capital needs while ensuring the SFGH project proceeds on track.
+Over 1,500 patients are treated each a day and nearly 100,000 individuals per year - from delivering babies, to HIV/AIDS care from surgery to critical care.
+The hospital also provides more than half of the psychiatric, HIV/AIDS and substance-abuse care in San Francisco.
+On November 7, San Franciscans passed the City's largest bond initiative ever, \$887 million, to support the rebuilding of the San Francisco General Hospital by a majority of 84 percent, but the project will consume a large portion of the city's debt capacity.
+State reimbursement to cover debt payments would allow the city to address other high priority capital needs while ensuring the SFGH project proceeds on track.